More Than Words Can Ever Say. What Our Body Language Says, and How Your Actions Might Speak for You.

 Now ask yourself what they might have revealed about you.
 If you have an accent might they have given a clue as to where you come from?
 If you are pleased to see someone, might you put your emphasis on the middle word?
 Try pretending to be sad, then happy, then angry, and see how the stress on each word changes.
 You can see at once how we are constantly generating signals for others to receive.

-The way we speak, and the way we choose our words, makes a huge difference to how people see us, and how we are treated.
+The way we speak, and the way we choose our words, makes a huge difference to how people see us, as well as how we are treated.
 Presentation and body language are also important.
 Try saying these four words aloud:

 “I am very successful!”